CVE-2007-1860: mod_jk double-decoding

 CVE

 The credentials are one of the default ones.
-Once you guess them, you should be able to get access to the Tomcat Manager.
+Once you guess them, you should be able to access to the Tomcat Manager.

 Deploying a Webshell